 Although the EU economy is already relatively energy efficient compared with most other regions in the world, there is still lots of room for improvement - even in those countries that have been leaders in energy efficiency such as Denmark and Germany.
 The Commission finds that there is potential for cost-effective energy savings in all areas of energy demand.
-The building sector (and associated services) has the biggest potential for energy efficiency improvements, followed by transport, industry and energy.8
+The 8 European Commission, building sector (and associated services) has the Impact assessment.
+Energy biggest potential for energy efficiency efficiency plan 2011', improvements, followed by transport, industry and energy.8

-Most experts agree that there is sufficient costeffective potential for energy savings to achieve the EU's 20 per cent goal.9 'Cost-effective' are those measures that, over their lifetime, can be implemented at zero or negative net cost (the benefits in terms of energy saved compensate or outweigh the initial investment costs).
+Most experts agree that there is sufficient costeffective potential for energy savings to achieve the EU's 20 per cent goal.
+6 'Cost-effective' are those measures that, over their lifetime, can be implemented at zero or negative net cost (the benefits in terms of energy saved compensate or outweigh the initial investment costs).
 The 'technical' potential for energy savings - relying on best available technology but not subject to cost constraints - is of course much higher.
-8 European Commission, 'Impact assessment.
-Energy efficiency plan 2011', March 2011.

-9 Wolfgang Eichhammer, Robert Harmsen and Bart Wesserlink, 'Energy savings 2020.
-How to triple the impact of energy saving policies in Europe', September 2010.
-The study draws on Fraunhofer Institute and others, 'Study on the energy savings potentials in EU memberstates, candidate countries and EEA countries', March 2009.
+- March 2011. - Wolfgang Eichhammer, Robert Harmsen and Bart Wesserlink, 'Energy savings 2020.
+How to triple the impact of energy saving policies in Europe'.
+September 2010.
+The study draws on Fraunhofer Institute and others, 'Study on the energy savings potentials in EU memberstates, candidate countries and EEA countries', March